The Enemy of the World: In print

-A novelisation of this serial, written by Ian Marter, was published by Target Books in March 1981, entitled Doctor Who and the Enemy of the World.
-David Whitaker had been working on his own version of the novelisation at the time of his death.
+David Whitaker was approached to write the novelisation of The Enemy of the World in 1979 and planned some changes for the adaptation, but unfortunately he did not complete the book before his death in 1980.
+Ian Marter was commissioned to write the novelisation after, and it released in 1981 from Target Books.
+Marter considered it his least favourite novelisation because of cuts he had to make to fulfill the word count.
+An edition with a new cover, called Doctor Who — The Enemy of the World, was released in 1993.

 Home media

 Episode 3 was released on VHS in The Troughton Years.
 A restored and VidFIREd version was released on DVD in 2004, as part of the Lost in Time boxset.
 In 2002, a remastered CD version of the audio was released with linking narration by Frazer Hines.

 Following the recovery of the remaining episodes, the complete serial was released on iTunes on 11 October 2013.
-Following its release it shared the top two spots on the iTunes download chart for TV serials with following and also newly recovered serial The Web of Fear, above Homeland and Breaking Bad.
+Following its release it shared the top two spots on the iTunes download chart for TV serials with following the newly recovered serial The Web of Fear, above Homeland and Breaking Bad.

 A DVD was released in the UK on 25 November 2013.
 A US release arrived on 20 May 2014.
+The BBC reported that the DVD held the classic Doctor Who sales record until the release of The Web of Fear DVD.

-A special-edition DVD with audio commentary, interviews, a tribute to the late Deborah Watling, and further remastering of all six episodes was released in the UK on 26 March 2018, in the same year the story was set.
+A special-edition DVD with audio commentary, interviews, a tribute to the late Deborah Watling, and further remastering of all six episodes was released in the UK on 26 March 2018.